-- Policies specify goals, beliefs, and values relating to the subject area; - They recognize the preferred ways of achieving the goals; - They appear as a framework for decisions; and - They give a common message to all stakeholders.
+- They recognize the preferred ways of achieving the goals; - They appear as a framework for decisions; and - They give a common message to all stakeholders.

 Illustrating an organization's policy on recruitment:

 "All having a stake in our organization must be aware (common message) that our recruitment policy is to attract at least 30% of the personnel required for the higher positions from outside of the organization (goal), in the belief that they would bring in new blood to the organization (belief), by way of head-hunting, bio-data assessment, work simulations, and selection interviewing (preferred ways), conducted in that order for screening, short-listing and final selection decisions (decision making)."